 In January 2006 his arrangement for string orchestra of Bach’s D minor Chaconne for solo violin was given its first performance.
 Also, in this year he completed a new recorder concerto for John Turner, Fantasia Concertante for Recorder and String Orchestra, which received its premiere in January 2007.

 In April 2009 he completed a short work for string orchestra, The Seafarer, which was given its premiere in January 2010.
 This was followed by Tres Lusciniae, a new work for John Turner, recorder and Lesley-Jane Rogers, soprano.

 December 2012 saw the completion of a 30-minute song-cycle for Lesley-Jane Rogers and Oare String Orchestra.
 The work is a setting of 6 Yeats poems titled How Love Fled.
 The first performance took place on 28th September 2013.

-He is a professional member of British Academy of Composers, Songwriters and Authors, and Performing Right Society.
-He is also a Fellow in Composition of Trinity College of Music, and a Fellow of ISM.
+He is a professional member of the Ivors Academy (formerly British Academy of Composers, Songwriters and Authors), and Performing Right Society.
+He is also a Fellow of Trinity College of Music in Composition, and a Fellow of ISM.